Living Room Craft Talks

 The email address that you enter into the billing information on the following registration pages will be the email address that is sent your confirmation email.
 If you wish the series materials to be sent to a different email address than the one you use for billing, please email Jen at jen@ellenbass.com and provide her with the alternative email address.

-You are able to cancel your subscription to Ellen’s email list at any time, but please keep in mind that if you cancel your subscription before all of the talk series’ emails are sent, you will miss out on important emails related to the craft talks.
+While signing up for this talk series you will be asked to be added to Ellen’s email list (this is how all of the talk series information is sent).
+You are able to cancel your subscription to Ellen’s email list at any time, but please keep in mind that if you cancel your subscription before all of the talk series emails are sent you will not receive those final talk emails.

 Emails About This Series and Your Registration: